erikvdbergh/WDSWFairDataSprint/LinkedMetadataExercises.md

 ```
 SELECT ?person ?pet
 WHERE {
-	?person rdf:type dbo:xxx .
+	?person rdf:type dbo:... .
-	FILTER NOT EXISTS {?person tto:xxx ?pet }.
+	FILTER NOT EXISTS {?person tto:... ?pet }.
 	}
 ```
 Again we first select the persons in the database and through the **filter** we return all persons that do not have this statement.

 7. Which direct subclassess are connected to a creature...
 As can be seen in the figure there are classess who are subclass of other classess.
 For example a Person is a subclass of a Creature.
-These subclass relations are connected via rdfs:subClassOf a standard in SPARQL and RDF.
+These subclass relations are connected via the rdfs:subClassOf standard in SPARQL and RDF.
 ```
 SELECT ?subSpecies
 WHERE {
-	?subSpecies rdfs:subxxx tto:Creature .
+	?subSpecies rdfs:... tto:Creature .
 }
 ```
 This returns the first level of subclassess that are connected to the Creature class.